 To fix this you'll need to start with a fresh database and resync your data from iCloud.
 Close the app and delete the current database by following these steps:

-Start the app after deleting the old database.
+Start the app after deleting the old database and restarting your device.
 The app will automatically start resyncing with iCloud to retrieve all your synced data.
 This may take some time.
 Do not try to interrupt this to prevent sync problems.

 Attention: Please contact firstname.lastname@example.org if the app still crashes after following the steps above.